TheCanMoun10/InspectDaVial2/README.md

 The folder VialProcessingV3 has all the files needed for running in Visual Studio, inside this folder is the Source.cpp with the code in it.

-The OpenCVDebug is the x64 debugger used in the project (needed for OpenCV to function), some paths needs to be installed for it to be used.
+The OpenCVDebug is as property sheet for the x64 debugging used in the project (needed for OpenCV to function), some paths needs to be installed for it to be used.